 Many managers assume that the key to leading high-performing teams is to hire talented individuals and then do whatever you can to keep them happy.
 But that’s only part of the puzzle.
 According to Gallup’s “State of the American Workplace” report, “Happiness is a great starting point, but just measuring workers’ satisfaction or happiness levels and catering to their wants often fails to achieve the underlying goal of employee engagement: improved business outcomes.”

 In other words, it’s not just important that you keep employees happy; you have to pay attention to how you’re keeping them happy.
-Often, high-performing teams respond less to perks (though those are nice too) than to a workplace culture that offers them the best tools to work with, meaningful connections, a collaborative workplace culture, and leaders who are transparent and value teamwork.
+Often, high-performing teams respond less to perks (though those are nice too) than to a workplace that offers them the best tools to work with, meaningful connections, a culture of collaboration, and leaders who are transparent and value teamwork.

 Invest in tech that brings teams together

-Technology is making it easier than ever for high-performing employees to collaborate.
+Technology is making it easier than ever for high-performing employees to enjoy a collaborative company culture.
 “Social applications allow people to work not just faster and cheaper, but also in ways they simply couldn’t have before,” Heidi Gardner, author of Smart Collaboration: How Professionals and Their Firms Succeed by Breaking Down Silos, told the Harvard Business Review.

 And interestingly, it’s not just traditional offices that can benefit from introducing these new technologies into the workplace.
 Leaders in every industry—from food service to wildlife tourism—can leverage digital communication tools to create a culture of collaboration at work, whether by facilitating instant connections between teams and team members or giving employees access to a searchable archive of information that can be called up at any time by employees new and old.